PaulAlbert31/digits-recognition/README.md

 # Digits recognition

 This is a personal project i work on during my free time.
 Feel free to try it yourself, i will add the instruction further down.
 I use the C++ language for now but i might switch to python in the future.
+The document Base.h is a courtesy of Hervé Frezza-Buet : http://www.metz.supelec.fr/metz/personnel/frezza/

 # What's new ?